marcoderito/fantasy_football/README.md

   - Tabular summaries showing key performance indicators for each optimization strategy.
   - Clearly structured listings of the final teams selected by each manager, detailing player roles, bids, and calculated performance scores.

+  - **hyperparameter_tuning.py:**
+  Performs hyper-parameter optimization for PSO, DE, and ES using a one-on-one simulated auction (1 test manager vs. 1 random rival).
+  The goal is to empirically determine parameter configurations that maximize team quality (score), minimize forced assignments, and optimize budget usage.
+  The script runs multiple configurations and records performance metrics to compare strategies under varying settings.
+Results are printed and can be logged for future analysis.

+- **inverse_param_tuning.py:**
+  Implements inverse optimization: given a fixed target performance profile (e.g., score = 100, forced = 4, leftover = 0),
+  the script searches for the algorithm and hyper-parameters that reproduce this target when running an internal auction.
+  It uses Particle Swarm Optimization (PSO) as an outer optimizer to minimize the $\ell_1$ loss between actual and desired KPIs.
+  This enables retrospective tuning and validation of which parameter settings would likely lead to a predefined auction outcome.

 - **requirements.txt:**
   Lists all Python dependencies required to run the project successfully, ensuring easy setup and reproducibility of the environment.

 ## Installation